microsoft/navcontainerhelper/NavContainerHelper.md

 ## Suppress deployment of the WebClient and/or Http site when running a container

-TODO

-If you need to run a container in order to perform a task (like running tests, reports or other things), there might not be any reason to deploy the Web Client (takes ~30 seconds).
-To suppress deployment of the Web Client, specify the parameter:
+If you need to run a container in order to perform a task (like running tests, reports, conversions or other things), there might not be any reason to deploy the Web Client (takes ~10-20 seconds).
+If you specify the parameter *WebClient=N* to the NAV container image, then the WebClient will not be deployed.
+When using NavContainerHelper, this parameter goes in additionalParameters.

--e WebClient=N
+    $additionalParameters = @("--env WebClient=N")

 If you suppress WebClient, you might also want to suppress the deployment of the http site for file downloads.
-This can be done with the parameter:

--e httpsite=N

-Suppressing both these sites, will cause the container to never start the IIS (no reason to do so).
+If both gets suppressed, then the IIS is never started in the container.
+This saves both memory and time.

+    $additionalParameters += @("--env httpsite=N")

 Example:

-docker run -e WebClient=N -e httpsite=N -e ACCEPT_EULA=Y microsoft/dynamics-nav:2017
+    New-NavContainer -accept_eula `
+                     -containerName "test" `
+                     -auth NavUserPassword `
+                     -imageName "microsoft/dynamics-nav" `
+                     -additionalParameters @("--env WebClient=N", "--env httpsite=N")

 ## Publish an extension to a NAV container